chongyangshi/blog.chongya.ng/content/running-a-low-cost-distributed-kubernetes-cluster-with-wireguard.md

 ### Security Warning

-By default [kubelet server](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) and Kubernetes [NodePorts](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) will listen on the external-facing network interface of the host instance.
-Normally, this is okay as Kubernetes nodes are not expected to run with public IPs, but this is not true for our satellite servers, which are VPS servers with public IPs connected into the cluster via WireGuard.
-Therefore, these ports will be exposed on the public-facing network interface (eth0 or similar) unless iptables rules on these interfaces are set to deny ingress by default.
+By default [kubelet server](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) and Kubernetes [NodePorts](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) will listen on _all_ interfaces on the node, including external-facing interfaces.
+Normally, this is okay, as Kubernetes nodes are not expected to run with public IPs.
+But this is not true for our satellite servers, which are VPS servers with public IPs connected into the cluster via WireGuard.
+Therefore, these ports will be directly exposed on the public-facing network interface (eth0 or similar) unless iptables rules on these interfaces are set to deny ingress by default.

 While kubelet server has authentication, your NodePorts may not.
-So it is very important that you allow system services running on the host server only to be accessed via the public internet.
-This looks something like the following:
+So it is extra important that you only allow system services running on the host server to be accessed via the public internet, but not any NodePorts or kubelet ports.
+The corresponding rules look something like the following:

     iptables -A INPUT -m state --state RELATED,ESTABLISHED -j ACCEPT iptables -A INPUT -i eth0 -p tcp -m multiport --dports 22,9301 -j ACCEPT  # SSH and some other system service